From time to time we may offer seasonal products on sale. Check here for what may be available.

 For manure hauling services cal 415 662 9849

 Dairy manure separator solids are combined with approximately equal volumes of green and equestrian materials, formed into windrows on the composting pad and watered as needed.
 Any runoff from the compost area flows to the dairy’s liquid waste storage ponds.
-Windrows are managed in accordance with CAL Recycle and USDA National Organic Program (NOP) guidelines to reduce pathogens and weed viability to negligible levels.
+Windrows are managed in accordance with CAL Recycle (and Nicasio Blend under the USDA National Organic Program (NOP)) guidelines to reduce pathogens and weed viability to negligible levels.
 A mechanical screen is used to separate coarse from fine material at the end of the process.